gluster/redant/docs/BP/Ops/rexe.md

 1. Rexe Class
-Why are we having a description about a class when we stated this document consists of functions falling under the category of remote execution operations ?
+Why are we having a description about a class when we stated this document consists of functions falling under the category of remote execution operation ?
 Well, because the remote execution opeations can be performed only when an object for the Rexe class is instantiated.
 Now for people writing test cases, this is not directly visible as to where and how the connection is established as it is handled by the framework.
 To put it in short words,